rj-29/Tasveer.com/README.md

 2. Navigate to the Project Directory: bashCopy code  cd tasveer.com
 3. Open the Project: Open tasveer.html in your preferred web browser to view the website.

-# Usage

-* Search Functionality: Type into the search box and click the search icon to find specific content.
-* Sidebar Menu: Click the hamburger icon to open the sidebar menu, where you can navigate to Login, Signup, Gallery, Events, and more.
-* Gallery: Browse through popular collections of images displayed in the gallery section.
-* Social Media Links: Click on social media icons to visit Tasveer.com’s profiles on Facebook, Twitter, Instagram, and YouTube.

 # Contributing

 We welcome contributions to improve the project.
 If you have suggestions or find bugs, please follow these steps: